TB Joshua: Foreign visits

 Joshua travelled to Korea, Singapore, Indonesia, Australia, Colombia, Mexico, Peru and Paraguay to hold what he called "crusades."
 He also visited Israel to receive a humanitarian award from ZAKA and to visit biblical sites.
 Joshua's "Miracle Crusade" in Cali, Colombia in July 2014 was allegedly attended by 100,000 people and held in the Estadio Olímpico Pascual Guerrero.
 He travelled to the iconic Estadio Azteca in Mexico, and was allegedly visited by 200,000 people over two days in May 2015.

 Joshua's two-day visit to Estadio Monumental "U" in Lima, Peru, attracted nearly 100,000 in September 2016, making headlines in local Peruvian media.
 In August 2017, Joshua held a Crusade in Paraguay at Estadio Defensores del Chaco.
 His visit caused a media storm when the Paraguayan parliament approved that the cleric be awarded the National Order of Merit, the country's highest honour, which is usually reserved only for Paraguayan citizens.
 Testimonies from those who alleged they were healed through Joshua's prayers at the crusade made headlines in local media.

 In June 2019, Joshua held a two-day event at the Amphitheatre of Mount Precipice in Nazareth, Israel, the historic hometown of Jesus Christ.
 The event was the subject of intense media scrutiny.
 Local religious officials told their followers to boycott the event and several small protests were held calling for the event's cancellation.
-However, an estimated 15,000 people travelled from over 50 nations to attend the event, significantly boosting local tourism.
+An estimated 15,000 people travelled from over 50 nations to attend the event, significantly boosting local tourism.